 Local News Fellowship Program

-For the past few years, recently graduated college journalists have been matched with newsrooms across the state to take part in 9-month fellowships.
+Since 2019 recently graduated college journalists have been matched with newsrooms across the state to take part in 9-month fellowships.
 NMLNF via its partner and program host, the UNM School of Communication & Journalism, issues newsrooms grants to pay for the fellows' salaries.
 And the journalists get that all-important newsroom experience that helps to further their careers.

 Both newsrooms and prospective journalists must apply to participate in the fellowship or internship programs.